 This is another edition of Q&A with Bailey & Vince!

-In honor of this being my second week of half marathon training, this week's topic will feature my running tips and tricks.
+This week's topic will feature our favorite travel gear and gadgets.
 Thank you to everyone that sent us a question for this Q & A!